13 Animals With Big Heads

 The panda bear is another name for the giant panda.
 Most of us quickly fall in love with them because they are among the cutest animals.

-Pandas are among the most recognizable animals with large heads in the world due to their black and white fur.
+Pandas are among the most recognizable animals with large heads worldwide due to their black and white fur.

 They have a huge head compared to the rest of their body.
 They can be found elsewhere, including in south-central China.

-Since pandas are herbivorous creatures, the roots, stems, leaves, and bamboo shoots make up most of their food.
+Since pandas are herbivorous creatures, they eat most of their food from roots, stems, leaves, and bamboo shoots.

 6. Bison